-Why should you buy Gore-Browne on Companies
+Why should you subscribe to Gore-Browne on Companies

 Gore-Browne on Companies is the definitive authority on company law.
 From constitution through to liquidation, it provides comprehensive answers to questions about directors' duties, share capital, mergers, insolvency and much more.
 In addition there is a regular bulletin tracking all the latest cases with related transcript, consolidated company law database and destination tables.
 Since 1873, Gore-Browne on Companies has kept solicitors and barristers at the cutting edge of company law and practice.
-As the Companies Act 2006 changes the legal landscape, this reliability matters more than ever.

-- Regular updates assist your awareness of new case-law, practice developments and changes in legislation, including Bulletin updates incorporated into the relevant sections of the text*.
+- Regular updates which assist your awareness of new case-law, practice developments and changes in legislation, including Bulletin updates incorporated into the relevant sections of the text*.

 - Gore-Browne Special Release includes a series of articles and a compendium of the year's case digests.

 - Regular Bulletins provide an update on the latest company law developments, digests of important cases and key statutory instruments.

 - Case transcripts - so you can check the original source.*

 It is relied upon by thousands of lawyers across the legal profession:

 - Solicitors practising company and commercial law